from http://www.nycgovparks.org/parks/christopher-park/monuments/575

 This text is part of Parks’ Historical Signs Project and can be found posted within the park.

-This sculpture by George Segal (1924–2000) honors the gay rights movement and commemorates the events at the Stonewall Inn opposite this park that gave rise to the movement.
+and commemorates the events at the Stonewall Inn opposite this park that

 Located at 51-53 Christopher Street, Stonewall Inn was formerly two adjacent two-story stable houses erected in 1843 and 1846.
 After numerous alterations, the two buildings were joined into a restaurant by the 1930s.
 By the 1950s the place was known as Stonewall Inn Restaurant.
 In 1966, it closed for renovations, and reopened in the following year as a private club known as Stonewall Inn - a bar and dance hall which, like numerous local establishments, catered to the homosexual community of Greenwich Village.